Redeem-Grimm-Satoshi/Redeem-Grimm-Satoshi.github.io/_posts/2022-12-23-outreachy-week-3-everyone-struggles.md

 ## New Vocabulary I Learnt😎
 ![ODK-X]({{site.baseurl}}/assets/img/odk.png)

-The picture says it all.
+This picture says it all.
 The new vocabulary I learnt is the Orgs name itself... hehehe😂😂.
 Yeah seriously I had no idea what ODK-X stands for until I read their [Docs](https://docs.odk-x.org).
 Trust me, there's nothing like ~~" I know it all "~~ in tech.
 You'll keep learning new terms every now and then.

 Thanks for reading...
 See you in the next post!